 Because of advantageous tax treatment combined with liability protection, limited liability companies (LLCs) have become a preferred way to own real estate in the United States.
 By understanding their structure, they can also be used to provide flexibility in complying with the requirements of a §1031 exchange.
 All 50 states have enacted laws permitting the formation of LLCs, including single member LLCs.
 Although they are separate entities (from their owners) for legal and liability purposes, they may be disregarded entities for tax purposes.
-That means that although the member of a single member LLC is insulated from liability from the LLC's activities, the sole member is treated as the taxpayer for federal tax purposes.
+That means that although the member of a single member LLC's activities, the sole member is treated as the taxpayer for federal tax purposes.
 This creates planning opportunities for §1031 exchanges.